In this chapter of Mark Wooden’s fanfiction, Sonya Blade and Black Canary encounter opposition in the form of the zombie assassin Scorpion.

 Want to read from the beginning?
 CLICK HERE!

-He launched his spear at Black Canary.
+He threw his spear at Black Canary.
 She was too slow; the spear pierced her leg.
-As it came out the other side, small blades projected from the spear.
-The damned thing had become a grappling hook.
+She gritted at the pain.

 When she was in range, the attacker grabbed Black Canary by her throat.
 She heard a clinking sound, then felt the spearhead pull clean from her leg.

 The attacker brought the spear in for the kill.
 Canary lashed out with a finger strike to his wrist.
 The pain caused him to drop the spear.
-She caught the spear in her other hand.
+She caught the spear with her other hand.

 The masked attacker still held Canary by the throat.
 Having lost his weapon, he continued to squeeze the life out of her.